Generalized and Personalized Federated Learning with Black-Box Foundation Models via Orthogonal Transformations: Experiments

+\paragraph{Empirical Validation of the Orthogonality Constraint.} To empirically validate the critical role of the orthogonality constraint ($\kappa=1$), as predicted by \cref{thm:GradDiffBound}, we conduct a detailed analysis focusing on two key aspects: (1) the direct measurement of gradient conflict during training, and (2) the impact of the final condition number ($\kappa$) on generalization accuracy.
+We compare three distinct architectural choices for the local adaptation module: (1) \textsc{FedOT} (Orthogonal Linear, $\kappa=1$), (2) FedLT (General Linear, $\kappa \ge 1$), and (3) FedAdapter (Nonlinear MLP).

+First, we analyze gradient conflict directly using the mean pseudo-gradient cosine similarity, summarized in \cref{tab:grad_conflict_analysis}.
+Supporting our theoretical analysis, \textsc{FedOT} ($\kappa=1$) achieves the highest and most stable average similarity.
+It reliably holds a near-zero or positive mean value even on highly heterogeneous datasets (e.g., $0.052$ on OfficeHome and $0.036$ on PACS).
+By contrast, this alignment breaks down when simply removing the orthogonality constraint (FedLT).
+Its similarity frequently drops to negative values (e.g., $-0.084$ on VLCS) or hovers near zero ($0.002$ on PACS).
+The nonlinear FedAdapter baseline performs worst, showing severe and persistent gradient conflict (e.g., $-0.307$ on VLCS and $-0.150$ on OfficeHome).

+Second, we demonstrate that this increased gradient conflict directly impacts the final model performance. \cref{tab:condition_accuracy} correlates the average condition number ($\kappa$) at the final training round with the generalization accuracy. \textsc{FedOT} strictly preserves the condition number ($\kappa = 1.0$) and achieves superior generalization accuracy in most cases.
+By contrast, removing the constraint allows the condition number in FedLT to increase substantially, particularly under high heterogeneity (e.g., reaching $32.26$ on FEMNIST).
+This leads to a marked degradation in generalization performance (dropping from 94.93\% to 88.74\%).
+This provides strong empirical confirmation of our theoretical claim (\cref{thm:GradDiffBound}): an unconstrained condition number ($\kappa > 1$) loosens the gradient bound, amplifies gradient discrepancies during training, and ultimately undermines the model's generalization capability.

-\paragraph{DOF and Personalization via FedOT(+B).} Figure~\ref{fig:blockwise-personalization-dof} illustrates how personalization performance varies with degrees of freedom (DOF) in block-diagonal orthogonal transformations (FedOT(+B)).
-Simpler tasks, such as FEMNIST, benefit from lower DOF due to preserved pretrained manifolds, whereas the complex OfficeHome dataset achieves better performance with higher DOF, capturing richer patterns.
-This highlights the necessity of adjusting DOF according to dataset complexity, where block-orthogonality maintains parameter orthogonality and mitigates gradient conflicts, facilitating effective personalization in federated learning.
+\paragraph{DOF and Personalization via FedOT(+B).} \cref{fig:blockwise-personalization-dof} illustrates the relationship between personalization performance and degrees of freedom (DOF) in \textsc{FedOT}(+B).
+Simpler tasks (e.g., FEMNIST) benefit from lower DOF, as this constrained capacity helps preserve the pretrained manifold structure and prevents overfitting.
+Conversely, more complex tasks (e.g., OfficeHome) achieve optimal performance with higher DOF, allowing the model to capture richer, domain-specific patterns.
+This underscores the necessity of tuning the DOF according to the intrinsic complexity of the dataset.

-\paragraph{Condition Number and Generalization.} Table~\ref{tab:conditionnumber} compares FedOT (with orthogonality constraint) and FedOT(-o) (without orthogonality constraint).
-Notably, FedOT preserves a low condition number (\(\kappa = 1.0\)) for all target clients and achieves high generalization accuracy.
-Imposing orthogonality keeps the transformation matrix well-conditioned and prevents over-scaling or distortion, thus maintaining robust generalization.
-By contrast, FedOT(-o) permits a steep rise in the condition number (\(\kappa\) up to \(63.82\)), which severely impairs generalization performance.
-As implied by Theorem~\ref{thm:GradDiffBound}, larger \(\kappa\) magnifies gradient discrepancies across clients, undermining accuracy.